Review safety data collected from clinical trials of CREON in various patient populations.

 Cough | 2 (4%) | 0 (0%) |

-- This study included patients with a confirmed diagnosis of EPI due to CF aged 4 months to 6 years, the youngest population studied for PERT use
+- This study included patients with a confirmed diagnosis of EPI due to CF aged 4 months to 6 years1

-- Adverse reactions that occurred in patients during treatment with CREON in this open-label study were vomiting, irritability, and decreased appetite, each occurring in 6% of patients
+- Adverse reactions that occurred in patients during treatment with CREON in this open-label study were vomiting, irritability, and decreased appetite, each occurring in 6% of patients1